 Four-Level Training Evaluation Model

-Dr. Kirkpatrick, a Professor Emeritus at the University of Wisconsin, first published the model in 1959.
+Dr. Kirkpatrick, who was a Professor Emeritus of the University of Wisconsin when he died, first published the model in 1959.
 It’s made up of four levels.

 An explanation of each follows.
 Note: the word ‘trainees’ will be synonymous with employees.

 Reactions measure how your trainees react to the training.
 This is important because it helps you understand how well the training is being received.
 It also aids in the prediction of success as the program continues including the identification of areas missing from the training.

 Learning measures what trainees are actually learning.
 When outlining the program, no doubt a series of learning objectives were set.
 This metric allows learning professionals to understand what trainees are learning and what they aren’t.
 It further allows for prediction when it comes to improvement.